tokyo-cards/docs/en/main.md

 ---

 ## Welcome
 Welcome to the Tokyo.Cards Documentation !
 The definitive wiki resource for (X)³™ Collectables, and other collections developed by Tokyo Cards.

 ## Introduction

-Tokyo.Cards is a decentralized organization that dedicates itself to the cause of brining more Web 3.0 applications into real life.
+Tokyo.Cards is a decentralized organization that dedicates itself to the cause of bringing more Web 3.0 applications into real life.